Stephen Lynch (musician): Personal life

-Dwight recorded a short film while her husband was away touring, called Lynch and Teich in Brooklyn, to show that she missed him.
-This was included in the extras on his 2004 concert DVD, Live at the El Rey.
-She also co-created the cover concept for the album, The Craig Machine, with her mother, Kalamazoo photographer Fran Dwight.
+He married Erin Dwight on a private beach on Lake Michigan in September 2003, and she is generally the first person to hear his original ideas for songs; if she does not laugh at the initial concept, he will scrap the idea completely.

 Lynch has stated that, although they were raised Roman Catholic, religion was not forced upon the brothers growing up.
 He told an interviewer, "Nah, my parents left the church a long time before I was born.
 They were actually rebellious themselves — they were 1960s, rabble-rousing, peace-marching people.
 We didn't go to church much.
 It was actually a very liberal, progressive home to grow up in, and both of my parents had a great sense of humor."

 His father's past included being part of a duo who sang at antiwar protests during the Vietnam War.

 Lynch's father Leo died October 9, 2009.
 Although he canceled several performances as a result, Lynch still performed at Central Michigan University on October 16.
-Stephen remembered, "He had this folk-music trio that was very much in demand in the Saginaw area, and even after the group 'retired,' he still supplemented his income by singing at weddings and retirement homes, that sort of thing.
-He was very much sought-after on the Saginaw 'oldies' circuit."